IDeliverable/Ayos/README.md

 - Ayos will be skinnable, i.e. the visual styling of the editor will be separated into the concept of a skin.
 Ayos will provide a default skin.
 This skin will not look like Orchard. :)
 - The Ayos container model will be vastly simplified (more on that below).
 - Ayos will be built 100% in TypeScript.
+- As enabled by TypeScript, Ayos will be highly object-oriented.

 ## Simplified container model